-The dependency service failed to start: 3 steps to fix this error
+The dependency service failed to start: 3 ways to fix it

 Our lives have become so dependent on the Internet that we literally live there.
-And if something cuts off the Internet connection, our work and our very livelihoods are severely affected.
+And if something cuts off the Internet connection, our work and our very livelihoods are severely affected, so it is likely that error The dependency service failed to start is the culprit.

-If your Windows PC’s connection to the Internet has indeed been cut off, it is likely that ‘The dependency service failed to start’ error is the culprit.
+So, it can be that your Windows PC’s connection to the Internet has indeed been cut off.
 Pointless to say, you need to get it fixed as soon as possible.

 Almost by impulse, the first place you will go to fix any internet connection issues will be the network sharing center.
 This is where you would normally troubleshoot and fix connection errors.